dindinw/byteball_full2light/README.md

 # How to use

-1. make sure your wallet is a fullnode wallet.
+1. make sure your wallet is a fullnode wallet. make sure you already full-backed up your wallet, and make sure you had already backed-up all your data inside your byteball data folder.

-2. copy the script into your byteball data folder
+2. copy the script into your byteball data folder, you need to run the script inside your byteball data folder.

    *  macOS: ~/Library/Application Support/byteball
    *  Linux: ~/.config/byteball